-Dr. Andrea M. Lopez is an Assistant Professor with expertise in medical anthropology, urban anthropology, the anthropology of drug use, health inequities, the U.S. welfare state, and subjectivity and social suffering in U.S. urban contexts.
-She has nearly two decades of experience working with unstably housed and homeless people who use drugs, both as a researcher and in a harm reduction direct service capacity.
+Dr. Andrea M. Lopez is an Associate Professor with expertise in medical anthropology, urban anthropology, the anthropology of drug use, health inequities, the U.S. welfare state, and subjectivity and social suffering in U.S. urban contexts.
+She has over two decades of experience working with unstably housed and homeless people who use drugs, both as a researcher and in a harm reduction direct service capacity.
 Dr. Lopez’s anthropological research objectives are broadly concerned with how subjectivities are formed within the context of U.S. War-on-Drugs policies, which include punishment, racialization, and social exclusion of people who use drugs.

 She currently has two active ethnographic projects at UMD as Principal Investigator: 1) "Structural Context and Community-Based Response to Opioid Overdose in Washington, D.C.," funded by the Dean's Research Initiative in the College of Behavioral and Social Sciences and 2) the "State Wide Assessment of Drug Use and Services" Project (SEADS), funded by the Maryland Department of Health through the Centers for Disease Control and Prevention Crisis Response Funds.
 SEADS is a large ethnographic study examining how people who use drugs engage with care, which will inform statewide overdose prevention and other harm reduction initiatives statewide in Maryland.
 Dr. Lopez is a current grantee of the National Institute of Minority Health and Health Disparities Loan Repayment Program.
 This award funds her portfolio of research: “Incorporating Qualitative, Ethnographic, and Community-based Perspectives into the Evidence Base on the U.S. Opioid Overdose Epidemic.”